KristianColville1/tetromino-falls/README.md

 ### Site Owner

+11. I want to see no profanity in the scores or terminal
-11. I want the user to understand the game rules easily
+12. I want the user to understand the game rules easily
-12. I want the user of the terminal game to not have to constantly enter input
+13. I want the user of the terminal game to not have to constantly enter input
-13. I want the user to be able to update the database with there score
+14. I want the user to be able to update the database with there score
-14. I want the user to be able to see the top scores
+16. I want the user to be able to see the top scores
-15. I want my terminal game to have different shapes and colors for the game pieces
+17. I want my terminal game to have different shapes and colors for the game pieces
-16. I want my terminal game to be interactive
+18. I want my terminal game to be interactive
-17. Any known errors should be handled and feedback should be provided to the user
+19. Any known errors should be handled and feedback should be provided to the user
-18. If any errors occur the user should be able to navigate to the desired area in the terminal [Back to Top](#table-of-contents)
+20. If any errors occur the user should be able to navigate to the desired area in the terminal

+[Back to Top](#table-of-contents)
 ## Design
 ### Color Scheme